 Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): This quirky coffee shop is THE place to go in Southend for a cuppa and enormous portions of homemade cake.
 The staff welcome dogs (we always go for a table upstairs) and humans will love the retro decor, too.
 Think mismatched furniture, crocheted throws and an eclectic choice of books.
 Our favourite.

-Oak Tree Bistro, 75 Leigh Road, Leigh-on-Sea (01702 471435): Open seven days a week, this lovely bistro serves up brilliant veggie and vegan food and its menu is constantly evolving.
+Oak Tree Bistro, 75 Leigh Road, Leigh-on-Sea (01702 471435): Open seven days a week, this lovely bistro serves up brilliant veggie and vegan food.
 Dogs are very welcome, both inside the restaurant and in the cute garden area outside.
-Head down on a Wednesday night to enjoy two-for-one on mains – but be sure to book a table as the restaurant is very popular.
+Be sure to book a table as the restaurant is very popular.
 The owners also run the Acorn Veggie Deli (see below).

 The Crafty Half, 1376 London Road, Leigh-on-Sea, SS9 2UH (07879 438982): This off-licence-turned-bar is a relatively new addition to the Southend scene but stocks an amazing selection of craft beer and ale – both from Essex and further afield.
 The staff love dogs and if it’s not too busy, they might even let your four-legged friend scamp around off-lead.
 Awesome!